Charleston - Boneyard Beach

 For lunch, Rhinebeck is always a good option.
 There is a variety of places to eat but our favorite is Bread Alone.
 On the weekends they offer both breakfast and lunch options but everything is delicious.
 We've tried lots of things on their menu and have never been disappointed.

 This is a great day if you are in the NYC area and don't mind driving a bit.
 The area is gorgeous in all seasons and most sites are open year round.
-I am planning a trip back in the fall to pick some apples and pumpkins and to take in an air show at the Old Rhinebeck Aerodrome.
+A great time to plan a trip is in the fall to pick some apples and pumpkins and to take in an air show at the Old Rhinebeck Aerodrome.

 Christmas Day Trip - NYC